-- any action between the Company and its shareholders; and - any action between two or more shareholders or groups of shareholders of the Company regarding any matters relating to the Company.
+- · any action between the Company and its shareholders; and - any action between two or more shareholders or groups of shareholders of the Company regarding any matters relating to the Company.

 This exclusive jurisdiction provision may limit a shareholder's ability to bring a claim in a judicial forum that it finds favorable for disputes with the Company or any of its directors, officers, other employees or shareholders, which may discourage lawsuits with respect to such claims, although the Company's shareholders will not be deemed to have waived the Company's compliance with U.S. federal securities laws and the rules and regulations thereunder applicable to foreign private issuers.
 Alternatively, if a court were to find the exclusive jurisdiction provision contained in the Amended and Restated Charter to be inapplicable or unenforceable in an action, the Company may incur additional costs associated with resolving such action in other jurisdictions, which could harm the Company's business, operating results and financial condition.
-The exclusive jurisdiction provision would not prevent derivative shareholder actions based on claims arising under U.S. federal securities laws from being raised in a U.S. court and would not prevent a U.S. court from asserting jurisdiction provision for actions for breach of fiduciary duty and other claims.
+The exclusive jurisdiction provision would not prevent a U.S. court from asserting jurisdiction over such claims.
+However, there is uncertainty whether a U.S. court would enforce the exclusive jurisdiction provision for actions for breach of fiduciary duty and other claims.